VET SC 3514RW - Professional Skills in Veterinary Bioscience III

 · Basic and advanced animal handling and restraint techniques

 · Basic clinical examination skills practicals

-Specific Course RequirementsStudents will be expected to have completed a minimum of 10 weeks of their Animal Husbandry Extra Mural Studies (AHEMS) placements and completed three AHEMS placement records prior to the commencement of the course.
-Students analyse data collected on placements in this course.
+Specific Course RequirementsStudents will be expected to have completed a minimum of half their AHEMS placements requirements and completed an AHEMS placement record subsequent to VET SC 2500RW and prior to the commencement of the course.
+Students evaluate and reflect on information collected on placements as part of an assignment in this course.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: